mohammadrezza/Kiruna-eXplorer/retrospective/retrospective4.md

 - What caused your errors in estimation (if any)?

-The stakeholder added the real data late so we cannot expect that we have to spent so much time at the end of the sprint.
+The primary error in our estimation was related to the task of document addition.
+Firstly, the process of inserting the areas took longer than anticipated.
+Secondly, a significant number of documents were added in an unexpected moment, which was not accounted for in the initial plan.
+As a result, the time spent on this task was effectively doubled.

 - What lessons did you learn (both positive and negative) in this sprint?
-  - Positive: we follow the documentation.
+  - Positive: following documentation is beneficial
-  - Negative: we could possibly do one more story.
+  - Negative: To be more productive, we should have had more interchangeable roles, which might have given us the opportunity to complete an additional story.

 - Which improvement goals set in the previous retrospective were you able to achieve?

-We achieved all the goals we set in the previous retrospective which were improving the quality of the code.
+We achieved all the goals:
+to improve quality and reliability, fix the bugs,  apply the stakeholders feedbacks, and to read and follow the documentation.

 - Which ones you were not able to achieve?
 Why?

-We managed to achieve all the goals we set in the previous retrospective.
+Considering the quality improvement goal, We definitely improved quality by focusing heavily on SonarCloud.
+However, we had to sacrifice the planned hours for fixing old tests due to the unexpected workload caused by the addition of original documents.

 - One thing you are proud of as a Team!!

-We manage to create an application following the suggestions that stakeholders gave to us.
+As a team, we achieved our planned goals while successfully staying attentive to and incorporating the stakeholders' requests throughout the process.